 Beyond these attempts to mix fun and astonishment as primers for self discovery you can also learn more about experiments towards improving our social interactions with the sea in the study of community participation in science Tellus Consultants and you can get your hopes up with the Integrated Clean Energy for Peace and Climate website Ice-Pac.org

-And if you are interested in "getting away" to explore some of the more beautiful places of our planet where humanity's will has not entirely goofed things up, why not plan a Vanuatu Vacation?
-The Rocket Guide to Vanuatu and the Rocket Guide to New Caledonia (Annuaire de Tourisme Nouvelle Caledonie) will give you all the information you need on the Vanuatu CD-ROM tourism guide and the New Caledonia tourism guide that you can order on these sites.
+And if you are interested in "getting away" to explore some of the more beautiful places of our planet where humanity's will has not entirely goofed things up, why not plan a Vanuatu Photo Expedition?
+The Rocket Guide to Vanuatu and the Rocket Guide to New Caledonia (Annuaire de Tourisme Nouvelle Caledonie) will give you all the information you need on the Vanuatu interactive tourism guide for professionals and the New Caledonia tourism guide you can order on these sites.

 The Cruising guide to Vanuatu, Cruising guide to New Caledonia, and the Guide Nautique Nouvelle Caledonie provide in depth information on sailing and holidays in Vanuatu and New Caledonia in the South Pacific.